JamieBort/Personal-Dashboard/administrative/README.md

   |
   +-- dev - Development branch.
       |
-      +-- fullstack - To set up a deployed full stack app.
+      +-- fullstack - To set up a deploy full stack app.
+         |
+         +-- fullstack_react_python - To set up a deploy a React TypeScript and Python full stack app.
 ```

 ## Directories and Files